Board of Directors

 Before joining Hospice Halifax in July 2017, Robyn graduated in 2013 from the Business Administration program at Nova Scotia Community College where she earned a concentration in Accounting.
 Robyn is a leader and mentor for young girls and has been involved with Girl Guides of Canada for 20 years.
 Robyn grew up in Dartmouth.

 Kyla worked in marketing and government communications for 10 years before completing a Master of Education in Counselling degree at Acadia University in 2013.
-As a Registered Counselling Therapist-Candidate, she researches and practices in the areas of grief and multiple losses.
+As a Registered Counselling Therapist-Candidate, she practices in the areas of grief and multiple losses.
 Kyla volunteered with Hospice Halifax for four years before becoming a staff member in January 2017.
 Hot yoga is on her weekly to-do list.
 She lives in Halifax with her husband and daughter.